Danny Diggs

-Joseph Daniel Diggs (born c.
-1957) is an American Republican politician from Virginia.
+Joseph Daniel Diggs (born July 6, 1967) is an American Republican politician from Virginia.
 In 2000, he was elected as the Sheriff of York County and Poquoson.
-He served in this capacity until January 1 in 2023.
+He served in this capacity until January 1, 2023.
 He was elected to the Virginia Senate in the 2023 Virginia Senate election from the 24th district.
 He unseated incumbent state senator Monty Mason.